Nitrogen: Allotropes

 Atomic nitrogen, also known as active nitrogen, is highly reactive, being a triradical with three unpaired electrons.
 Free nitrogen atoms easily react with most elements to form nitrides, and even when two free nitrogen atoms collide to produce an excited N2 molecule, they may release so much energy on collision with even such stable molecules as carbon dioxide and water to cause homolytic fission into radicals such as CO and O or OH and H. Atomic nitrogen is prepared by passing an electric discharge through nitrogen gas at 0.1–2 mmHg, which produces atomic nitrogen along with a peach-yellow emission that fades slowly as an afterglow for several minutes even after the discharge terminates.

 Given the great reactivity of atomic nitrogen, elemental nitrogen usually occurs as molecular N2, dinitrogen.
 This molecule is a colourless, odourless, and tasteless diamagnetic gas at standard conditions: it melts at −210 °C and boils at −196 °C. Dinitrogen is mostly unreactive at room temperature, but it will nevertheless react with lithium metal and some transition metal complexes.
 This is due to its bonding, which is unique among the diatomic elements at standard conditions in that it has an N≡N triple bond.
 Triple bonds have short bond lengths (in this case, 109.76 pm) and high dissociation energies (in this case, 945.41 kJ/mol), and are thus very strong, explaining dinitrogen's low level of chemical reactivity.

-Other nitrogen oligomers and polymers may be possible.
-If they could be synthesised, they may have potential applications as materials with a very high energy density, that could be used as powerful propellants or explosives.
-Under extremely high pressures (1.1 million atm) and high temperatures (2000 K), as produced in a diamond anvil cell, nitrogen polymerises into the single-bonded cubic gauche crystal structure.
-This structure is similar to that of diamond, and both have extremely strong covalent bonds, resulting in its nickname "nitrogen diamond".

 At atmospheric pressure, molecular nitrogen condenses (liquefies) at 77 K (−195.79 °C) and freezes at 63 K (−210.01 °C) into the beta hexagonal close-packed crystal allotropic form.
 Below 35.4 K (−237.6 °C) nitrogen assumes the cubic crystal allotropic form (called the alpha phase).
 Liquid nitrogen, a colourless fluid resembling water in appearance, but with 80.8% of the density (the density of liquid nitrogen at its boiling point is 0.808 g/mL), is a common cryogen.
 Solid nitrogen has many crystalline modifications.
 It forms a significant dynamic surface coverage on Pluto and outer moons of the Solar System such as Triton.
 Even at the low temperatures of solid nitrogen it is fairly volatile and can sublime to form an atmosphere, or condense back into nitrogen frost.
-It is very weak and flows in the form of glaciers and on Triton geysers of nitrogen gas come from the polar ice cap region.
+It is very weak and flows in the form of glaciers, and on Triton geysers of nitrogen gas come from the polar ice cap region.

+Other allotropes of nitrogen exist or have been explored theoretically.
+Beyond dinitrogen, chemists have long sought to synthesize and stabilize other neutral allotropes, which are typically much less stable and often exist only fleetingly or under extreme conditions.
+These chemicals may have potential applications as materials with a very high energy density that could be used as powerful propellants or explosives.